3-Month-Old Baby Development: Getting Into a Groove

 By this stage, your little one’s communication repertoire may also include smiling spontaneously and in response to your smile, imitating your facial expressions, and making a whole range of bubbly or raspberry sounds.

-At three months old, your baby can recognise patterns in your speech and is learning how to interact.
-Watch as your little one shows happiness at your delighted reactions to their babbling, and bask in that expression of delight when you sing or read out loud to your baby.
+At three months old, your baby might recognise patterns in your speech and be learning how to interact.
+Watch as your little one shows happiness at your delighted reactions to their babbling and bask in that expression of delight when you sing or read out loud to your baby.

 Watching your baby's personality emerge is one of the great joys of parenthood.